Charleston schools are 'leading the state' with reopening plans, SC superintendent says

 After a visit to Matilda F. Dunston Elementary School in North Charleston, state Superintendent Molly Spearman praised the work of Charleston County School District leaders and said the district's reopening plans should serve as a positive example for other schools.

-Spearman was joined Thursday with CCSD Superintendent Gerrita Postlewait, who answered questions about the district's "safe restart" model.
+Spearman was joined Thursday by CCSD Superintendent Gerrita Postlewait, who answered questions about the district's "safe restart" model.

-Charleston school officials estimate the district will spend an estimated $6 million to fund additional COVID-19 safety measures to reopen schools, including the installation of clear, plastic barriers between desks, air purifying machines, sanitation supplies and additional nursing and cleaning staff.
+Charleston school officials say the district will spend an estimated $6 million to fund additional COVID-19 safety measures to reopen schools, including the installation of clear, plastic barriers between desks, air purifying machines, sanitation supplies, and additional nursing and cleaning staff.

 Postlewait said the district is working to quickly develop that criteria and collect information from parents about their preferences, adding, "there are some children who, according to federal and state law must be served if a school is open," but declined to answer which children she was referring to specifically.